India Fact File

 Higher Education Level

 India has one of the largest higher education systems in the world, and has been witnessing healthy growth in its number of institutions and enrollment in the last few decades.
 Almost 6.75 million students seek admission in higher education every year in India.
-India has private sector presence in education services, which co-exist with public educational institutions.
+India has a private sector presence in education services, which co-exist with public educational institutions.

 The institutions of higher learning in India fall into the following broad categories: